Here’s what you’ll learn from Hershey’s strategy study:

-Today, The Hershey Company that began after multiple failures and bankruptcies has transformed into a billion-dollar empire and one of the biggest chocolate manufacturers in the world.
-While its headquarters are in Hershey, Pennsylvania, the chocolates have surpassed boundaries to attract and fulfill the consumers of over 60 countries.
+Today, The Hershey Company which began after multiple failures and bankruptcies has transformed into a billion-dollar empire and one of the biggest chocolate manufacturers in the world.
+While its headquarters are in Hershey, Pennsylvania, the chocolates have surpassed boundaries to attract and fulfill consumers from over 60 countries.
 The founder also created a school for orphan boys, that was given the entire Hershey fortune upon his and his wife’s passing, while the company took Milton S. Hershey’s legacy forward.

 Growth By Numbers